danielholmes/open-weather-example/README.md

 ## Running the tests
- NOTE: Test have only been run on *nix based machines.
+ NOTE: Tests have only been run on *nix based machines.
 The integration tests will not run on a Windows system
  1. Perform the steps outlined in Setting up a Development Environment
  2. `vendor/bin/phpunit`